hmc-memsafe-2016f/final-project/PetReview.md

 petgraph allows the creation of parallel edges, as well as the creation of edges from a vertex to itself.
 It does provide a method that creates edges that cannot be parallel, but there's no easy way to check if parallel or self-edges exist, and while there are some cases where this is useful (FSMs), there are also many cases where it is invalid.

+The main issue with petgraph is panics.
+If it's possible for graph operations to invalidate your indices, or for you to accidentally call things with invalid indices, that makes checking your code for panics harder.
+Other graph implementations that might use unsafe pointer stuff to have nodes connect to each other won't have the problem of invalid nodes panicking.
+Even though the implementation may be unsafe, the API ends up being safer for the user.

 4. CSR tells us that it is internally represented as an adjacency matrix, i.e. a VxV matrix where V is the number of vertices, where the value at (x, y) tells you what the weight of the edge is from x to y if any.
 Graph and StableGraph both seem like a list of vertices, each with a list of edges of the vertices that they connect to.
 GraphMap is probably a HashMap of Nodes, each of which also has a list of related edges.